<- Back to main blog

 Of course, you begin optimizing the hiring process.
 You scold the HR team, and you question the decision makers, and start to wonder how is it that all your competitors claim to have the top 2% of engineering talent on the market, because it's obviously not true.

-You've went through rigorous processes and hired for 115% market rate, and still didn't get what you needed.
+You've gone through rigorous processes and paid 115% of the market rate, yet you still didn't get what you needed.
 How could they?

 Well, a less known secret in the industry is that building your team is by far the most difficult thing you'll do in your company.
 More difficult than strategy, sales, marketing or handling unsatisfied investors.